auth0/docs/articles/quickstart/spa/vuejs/02-calling-an-api.md

 Most single-page apps use resources from data APIs.
 You may want to restrict these resources so only authenticated users with sufficient privileges can access them.
 Auth0 lets you manage access to these resources using [API Authorization](/api-auth).

-In this tutorial, you'll create a simple API using [Express](https://expressjs.com) to validate incoming JSON Web Tokens.
+In this tutorial, you'll create a simple API using [Express](https://expressjs.com) to validate incoming JWT-formatter access tokens.
 You will then see how to call this API using an access token granted by the Auth0 authorization server.

 <%= include('../_includes/_calling_api_create_api') %>